 Products that require assembly will take a few days to ship, I do not normally have a pile of hand assembled products.
 Products like the UA4C and the signal conditioners have all the surface mount work done in a factory though.

 Abroad– First Class Package International usually takes a week to fifteen days to Europe and Australia, but to other countries it can take much longer.
 I’ve seen as much as two months.
 What is worse is that the countries that take longer often do not update the tracking information.
-I recently started to offer Priority Mail International which is supposed to be around 8 days, but I have not shipped many packages this way to know for sure.
+I offer Priority Mail International which now too, which is supposed to be around 8 days, but I have not shipped many packages this way to know for sure.
 Tracking with PMI is supposed to be for all countries though.
-The website cannot calculate it, but I can also ship via DHL, which will usually cost between $30-60.
-Please reply to your order confirmation email if you would like a quote on DHL shipping.
+The website cannot calculate it, but I can also ship via UPS and DHL, which will usually cost between $30-60.
+UPS and DHL pricing is normally very similar to Priority Mail International, so if you are interested in shipping with UPS or DHL please select Priority Mail International and leave a note on your order about shipping with the other provider.
+Travel time with UPS and DHL does vary, but is normally a week or less.